Prepare and load your own data

 Prepare your data using implicit schema

-In this section, we will walk you through a concrete example of how to go about setting up your CSV and JSON files.
+In this section, we will walk you through concrete examples of how to go about setting up your CSV and JSON files.
 Also see the example files provided in https://github.com/datacommonsorg/website/tree/master/custom_dc/sample.

 As mentioned above, CSV files using implicit schema must contain these columns – and only these columns, no others – in the following order: